Tag Archives: Nature

 Families and individuals are encouraged to join the Cleanup.
 Please view the River Cleanup Guidelines for instructions and details.

-Meet at the Bandshell for the Lakefront Park area clean-up.
-View a map of Cleanup locations.
+Meet at the Bandshell for the Lakefront Park area cleanup.
+Please view a map of Cleanup locations.

 Business or organizations please contact Buck Malick at 715-386-7010 to pre-register and receive your cleanup locations.